kevinpschaaf/enyo-wiki/Enyo-2.0-Release-Notes.md

 ## Sampler

-* A new Sampler app has been added, with its own new repository.
+* A new Sampler app has been added, along with its own new repository.

 ## Enyo